hannyce/instastories/README.md

 ## Features
 - Full SwiftUI
 - Simple white homescreen with a horizontal image list.
-- Open a story in full screen mode, with progress bar, like button, and image
+- Open a story in full screen mode, with progress bar, like button, and image.

 ## Technologies Used
 - Clean Architecture setup
-- Dree random api access
+- Free random api access
 - Local saving with SwiftData model
 - [Factory](github.com/hmlongco/factory) SPM for Dependency Injection

 ## Feature Prioritization
-- I didn't have time to check what the issue about the like button, it's not storing
+- I didn't have time to check what the issue about the like button doesn't persist changes